MailHops/mailhops-node/README.md

 });
 ```

 MailHops objects can also be configured via the `.configure(options)` method.
-Here is an exmaple:
+Here is an example:

 ```javascript
 var MailHops = require("mailhops");